Helog

 HELOG is a former helicopter airline company based in Germany which runs training courses in Africa.

 Overview

 According to the company's website, it is headquartered in the Bavarian town of Bad Reichenhall.

-Its chief project is an academy in Liberia which trains school-leavers to maintain and repair machinery.
+Its chief project was an academy in Liberia which trains school-leavers to maintain and repair machinery.
 The academy is supported by Germany's Federal Ministry of Education and Research.
 Helog says it has also signed an agreement with aid agency Mercy Corps to train students how to install renewable energy systems in households.